phylowheeler/CLOAK/README.md

 Scripts to score the performance of multiple sequence alignment filtering programs based on the BAliBASE benchmark

 ### Substitution_Models
 Guide and scripts for training amino acid substitution models on filtered multiple sequence alignments.
 Pre-trained substitution models.
-Scripts may require editing e.g. to set file paths or HPC settings

 ### Tree_inference+comparison
 Scripts to infer phylogenetic trees and compare them to a reference species tree.
-Scripts may require editing e.g. to set file paths or HPC settings

 ### Figures
 Scripts and datafiles to generate publication figures